celer-network/cChannel-eth/README.md

 * **Payment Destination**: the address receives a payment, namely the destination of this payment route.
 * **Vouched Conditional Payment Result**: the result of a conditional payment agreed by the payment source and payment destination.
 * **PayRegistry**: a global registry which updates and records all payment results.
-* **PayHashList**: data structure including a list of payment hashes and a hash pointer to next PayHashList, which is used in Batch Multi-Payment Liquidation.
+* **PayIdList**: data structure including a list of payment ids and a hash pointer to next PayIdList, which is used in Batch Multi-Payment Liquidation.
 * **EthPool**: A ETH wrapper to provide ERC20-like APIs for ETH.
 * **Virtual Address Resolver**: establishes the mapping from off-chain address to on-chain address.